 This past year saw a four percent increase in children entering the foster system—which means that there are many more kids who are potentially no longer a part of a forever family.
-We want those who are able to reunify with their birth parents to do just that (everyone deserves a chance to try again), but for those kids for whom their parental bond has been severed, their next best chance at a family of their own is through foster adoption.
+We want those who can reunify with their birth parents to do just that (everyone deserves a chance to try again), but for those kids for whom their parental bond has been severed, their next best chance at a family of their own is through foster adoption.
+However, let’s go through some misconceptions.

 I get it—it’s scary.

 We think of all sorts of terrible scenarios, not helped by daytime television, news headlines, or stories that your mom’s friend’s grandma’s sister encountered.
-Here are some common myths and concerns that may be holding you back from jumping in to the process:
+Here are some common misconceptions and concerns that may be holding you back from jumping into the process:

 Myth #1: “Special Needs”= “Disabilities and Major Issues.”